Domestic Violence Awareness Through Media

 TV Shows

-- Maid – Based on the memoir by Stephanie Land, the story of a woman’s escape from an emotionally abusive relationship and her struggles to make ends meet.
+- MAID – Based on the memoir by Stephanie Land, the story of a woman’s escape from an emotionally abusive relationship and her struggles to make ends meet.
 See also: Maid: Hard Work, Low Pay, and a Mother’s Will to Survive by Stephanie Land

 - ‘Til Death Do Us Part – True-crime series that tells the stories of marriages that ended in violent outcomes.